-In this Standard, monetary amounts are denominated in 'currency units' (CU).
+^{} In this Standard, monetary amounts are denominated in 'currency units' (CU).

-- 23 With the exception of the circumstances described in paragraphs 16A and 16B or paragraphs 16C and 16D, a contract that contains an obligation for an entity to purchase its own equity instruments for cash or another financial asset gives rise to a financial liability for the present value of the redemption amount (for example, for the present value of the forward repurchase price, option exercise price or other redemption amount).
-This is the case even if the contract itself is an equity instrument.
-One example is an entity's obligation under a forward contract to purchase its own equity instruments for cash.
-The financial liability is recognised initially at the present value of the redemption amount, and is reclassified from equity.
-Subsequently, the financial liability is measured in accordance with HKFRS 9HKAS 39.
+HKAS 39, its fair value (the present value of the redemption amount) is reclassified from equity.
+Subsequently, the financial liability is measured in accordance with HKAS 39.
 If the contract expires without delivery, the carrying amount of the financial liability is reclassified to equity.
-An entity's contractual obligation to purchase its own equity instruments gives rise to a financial liability for the present value of the redemption amount even if the obligation to purchase is conditional on the counterparty exercising a right to redeem (eg a written put option that gives the counterparty the right to sell an entity's own equity instruments to the entity for a fixed price). - A contract that will be settled by the entity delivering or receiving a fixed number of its own equity instruments in exchange for a variable amount of cash or another financial asset is a financial asset or financial liability.
+An entity's contractual obligation to purchase its own equity instruments gives rise to a financial liability for the present value of the redemption amount even if the obligation to purchase is conditional on the counterparty exercising a right to redeem (e.g. a written put option that gives the counterparty the right to sell an entity's own equity instruments to the entity for a fixed price).

+A contract that will be settled by the entity delivering or receiving a fixed number of its own equity instruments in exchange for a variable amount of cash or another financial asset is a financial asset or financial liability.
 An example is a contract for the entity to deliver 100 of its own equity instruments in return for an amount of cash calculated to equal the value of 100 ounces of gold.